sheryl-ai/MetaPred/README.md

 ## Results

 The learn representation of five given disease domains are shown using the t-SNE.
 In detail, AD, PD, DM, AM, MCI are abbreviations of Alzheimer's Disease, Parkinson's Disease, Dementia, Amnesia and Mild Cognitive Impairment, respectively.
-As a patient might suffer multiple diseases, there are supposed to have some overlaps among the given domains.
+As a patient might suffer multiple diseases, there is supposed to be some overlaps among the given domains.

 <p align="center"><img src="figures/patient_vis_metapred.png" alt="Visualization of patient representation learned by MetaPred" width="500"></p>